PrateekSinghRajput/MQTT-Protocol/README.md

 # MQTT-Protocol 📡

 Welcome to the **MQTT-Protocol** repository!
 This project demonstrates the use of the MQTT protocol with ESP32 devices and sensors.
-Below you will find an introduction to MQTT and explanations of its basic concepts with helpful emojis to make it easy to understand. 🚀
+Below you will find an introduction to MQTT and explanations of its basic concepts with helpful to make it easy to understand. 🚀

 ---